 - To prevent mullein from spreading in the landscape, you need to remove the fuzzy rosettes that appear on the plant.

 - Remove the flower stalk before the seeds disperse to prevent a widespread seeding.

 Mullein is an attractive flowering landscape plant with a rich history as an herbal remedy.
 When it is grown as an herbal remedy, every part of the mullein plant is usable at different times during its life cycle.
 The thick, soft leaves are made into a tea to treat respiratory illness by loosening congestion and helping clear the lungs.
 The tiny hairs on the leaves can be irritating, and any teas should be filtered carefully to avoid this problem.
-A tincture of mullein alleviates this problem, although it is extremely bitter.
+A tincture (or an extract) of mullein alleviates this problem, although it is extremely bitter.

 Mullein flowers provide a soothing and cleansing effect on the skin.
 As a wash, they are an easy treatment for minor wounds and scrapes.
 These same flowers can be picked throughout the growing season, placed in olive oil and left to infuse.
 The resulting infusion is used for earaches that do not involve a ruptured eardrum.
 Add beeswax to the infused oil, and you have a balm that is a welcome addition to any baby's changing table.
 The delicate skin of a baby's diaper area can benefit from a light layer of mullein balm.
 Mullein root has also been used to treat urinary tract issues.
 The plant has a long taproot, which makes it difficult to harvest and nearly impossible to transplant.
 When harvesting, be sure to use a spade and dig when the soil contains some moisture.